Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 This particular link complains that Trump will take gifts from foreign agents.
 But didn't Obama accept the Nobel peace price with its million dollar award?

-Oh and isn't it treason to disrespect the president?)
+Oh and we seem to remember that it is treason to disrespect the president.)

 A man who openly encouraged Russia’s efforts to usher him into the White House.
 (The Left has made hay out of Trump's joke about finding Hillary's erased emails.
 In no way can any sane person believe that this was a serious call for Russia's assistance.